 A career is more than a job, and requires careful planning.
 Careers require specific skills, interests, experience, training and education.
 You can’t wake up one morning and be a doctor or a librarian without training and education.
-Research and career planning are the keys to preparing for your desired career.
+Research and career planning are the keys to preparing for your desired career, that is why Glitz Plus Ent. thought it is necessary we let you know how to go about it.
 Whether you are a high school student or a mid-career professional who wants a career change, writing a career plan will help you achieve your goals.

 Draft a career plan document, starting with the title at the top of “Career Plan for (your name).”
 The document can be as simple or detailed as you like, but should include main sections for a specific career goal; the requirements to achieve the career goal; a list of your current skills, interests and abilities; and a realistic plan to achieve the career requirements.

 Choose a career.
 Read about careers in the areas you are most interested in, and the industries that employ people in those careers.
 For instance, if you love math and science and want to work in those areas, read about careers and industries that require strong math and science skills, knowledge and aptitudes, such engineering.
 Choose a field in which you have interests and passion and are willing to work to achieve the requirements for the career.